aforestsomewhere/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.ucc.ie/en/microbiology/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a final year PhD student wrapping up my thesis.
+bio: PhD student in Food Microbiology, finishing my thesis (rather than my thesis finishing me!)

 # Interests to show in About widget
 interests: